JeffRocchio/Wireless-Soil-Moisture-Sensor/README.md

 This project uses an ATTiny84 MCU and two NRF24 radio modules along with the Raspberry Pi.

 The folder ProjectLog contains detailed notes on all the trials, tribulations, and successes as I go.
-Those log entries also contain key references - such as the Arduino core using for the ATTiny84 and the github repo for the NRF24 libraries.
+Those log entries also contain key references - such as the Arduino core used for the ATTiny84 and the github repo for the NRF24 libraries.